vuestorefront/storefront-next13-boilerplate/GUIDE.md

 ### Localization

 The boilerplate ships with a basic setup for i18n localization powered by the [Next-i18next](https://next.i18next.com/) library.
 Project locale translations are stored in `public/[locale]/[namespace].json` files.
-Translations are grouped by _features_, and imported only where required to minimize
+Translations are grouped by _features_, and imported only where required to minimize bundle size.
 Refer to the [Next-i18n documentation](https://next.i18next.com/) for the translating content with SSR.

 ### Testing